 *Ray County Senior Center, providing a nutrition program and a wide variety of social and improvement activities.

-KCP&L provides electricity for our community and Liberty Utilities provides the natural gas service.
-The City of Richmond provides safe water and up-to-date sewer through a new, environmentally friendly wastewater treatment plant.
-Trash services, including recycling, is contracted to Heartland Waste and is a part of your water bill.
+Evergy provides electricity for our community and Liberty Utilities provides the natural gas service.
+The City of Richmond provides safe water and sewer.
+Trash services, including yard waste , is provided by Republic Services and is combined with your water bill.

 Ray County Memorial Hospital is an award winning critical access facility with a variety of both inpatient and outpatient services by general practitioners and specialists, physical and occupational therapy, respiratory therapy, oncology, and many more.
 RCMH strives to provide quality and highly professional care close to home, family, and friends.
 In progress is an outpatient addition which will be built debt-free, demonstrating the financial stability of this rural hospital.